Fiction and

 This,

-I should add, seems to be a prominent characteristic of much
+should add, seems to be a prominent characteristic of much continental

-as Walter Benjamin and Marcuse – but also of other writers such as
+school thinkers such as Walter Benjamin and Marcuse – but also of other

 the

-reality to which art is addressed is understood as a political,
+to which art is addressed is understood as a political, historical or

 cultural reality – that is, a collective reality of some kind.